temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 across RFD titles. `!rfd user api` will return the RFD which title matches.
 In this example, it is RFD 4.

-== Shared RFD Rendered Site
+## Shared RFD Rendered Site

-As a way to share certain RFDs with other parties, like potential customers, partners, and friends of the company, we have created a website that renders the RFD markdown or asciidoc into HTML in a nice format.
+As a way to share certain RFDs with other parties like potential customers, partners, and friends of the company, we have created a website that renders the RFD markdown or asciidoc into HTML in a nice format.
+This is a nice way to get feedback without adding everyone to the repo (as well as nicely formatting the content).

 And that's a wrap!
 Hopefully, this is helpful if you ever think about doing the same type of process internally!